-The Guide to Delivering Superior Patient Experience in Private Practice is a new series published in the Independent Practitioner Today designed to give independent practitioners the knowledge and tools needed to enhance patient experience before, during and after care.
+The Guide to Delivering Superior Patient Experience in Private Practice is a new series published in the Independent Practitioner Today designed to give independent practitioners the knowledge and tools needed to keep patients happy and enhance patient experience before, during and after care.

 It will be packed full of information that will, hopefully, prompt you to either start or refine your patient experience strategy.

 Here Jane Braithwaite begins by clarifying what we mean by patient experience, how to master the art of keeping your patients happy and why it matters.

 In future articles, she explores this in more detail, including:

 - How to get started with your strategy

 - Engaging and inspiring your team through to measurement